Rakhi0908Tyagi/Digital-Literacy-Project/task-5-cybercrime/casestudy.md

-In this case, attackers first gained unauthorized access to the company's servers.
+In this case, attackers somehow gained the access to the company's servers without permission.
 This happened multiple times between June 15 and June 25.

-After entering the system, they accessed and even deleted important admission data of students.
+After entering the system they accessed and even deleted important admission data of students.

-Then, they used fake email IDs to send messages to students, asking them to transfer money by sharing bank details.
-Many students thought the emails were real and ended up sending money.
+Then, they used fake email IDs to send messages to students, asked them to transfer money by sharing bank details.
+Many students thought the emails were real and they send money.

 The attackers also sent threatening emails, which showed that they were demanding ransom.